giulianopz/lfcs/domains/7-bonus-miscellanea/edid.md

 - adding a config file to the `xorg.conf.d` directory with the relevant info, as described [here](https://gist.github.com/hinell/0ebaad01b771a70844204f295aaf03b7#via-xorgconf)
 - modifying the Linux Kernel parameters to include a directive for reading the EDID file at boot time.

-The first option is lengthy and required you to understand hot wo properly configure [Xorg](https://wiki.archlinux.org/title/xorg#Configuration).
+The first option is lengthy and required you to understand how to properly configure [Xorg](https://wiki.archlinux.org/title/xorg#Configuration).

 The second is quicker but error-prone, so be extra-careful if going through the following steps:
 - reboot the system, wait for the system to restart and then press and hold `Esc` key until the GRUB menu appears
 - if it doesn't appear at all after multiple retries, chanches are that you must set a longer [timeout](https://linuxhint.com/change-grub-timeout-linux/) for the GRUB
-- press `e` when the menu appears and add the `drm.edid_firmware` to the end of the line starting with `linux`:
+- press `e` when the menu appears and add the `drm.edid_firmware` argument to the end of the line starting with `linux`:
 ```
-linux /boot/vmlinuz-linux root=UUID=0a3407de-014b-458b-b5c1-848e92a327a3 rw [...] drm.edid_firmware=VGA-1:edid/your_edid.bin
+linux /boot/vmlinuz-linux root=UUID=0a3407de-014b-458b-b5c1-848e92a327a3 rw [...] drm.edid_firmware=VGA-1:edid/1920x1080.bin
 ```

-In the example above the name of the file is prefixed with the intended connector.

 Boot the system to verify if the change had the desired effect.

 If so, make the change permanent by editing the `/etc/default/grub` to set `GRUB_CMDLINE_LINUX_DEFAULT` option to the new parameter (e.g. `GRUB_CMDLINE_LINUX_DEFAULT="drm.edid_firmware=VGA-1:edid/your_edid.bin"`) and then regenerating the GRUB config with: `grub-mkconfig -o /boot/grub/grub.cfg`.

+Reboot to verify that the change works across system restarts.

 ---
 References: